TrueBitFoundation/truebit-os/README.md

 Now the process will be monitoring for tasks created by account 0.

-We can also start up a solver:
+We can also start up a solver with a different account:
 ```
 start solve -a 1
 ```